The baby name Wednesday fits in with a long tradition of names inspired by days and seasons.

-But it captures our attention thanks to the delightful – and fictional – Wednesday Addams.
+But it captures our attention thanks to the frightful, delightful – and fictional – Wednesday Addams.

 Now this is complicated.

-Woden ultimately comes from Odin, chief god in Germanic religions.
+Woden ultimately comes from Norse god Odin, who was also the chief god in Germanic religions.

-It comes from a nursery rhyme, suggesting that a child’s fate is tied to their day of birth.
+It comes from a nursery rhyme, one that suggested a person’s fate is tied to their day of birth.

-But it might be almost completely forgotten by twenty-first century parents, save for one truly unforgettable character.
+The rhyme might be almost completely forgotten by parents now, save for one truly unforgettable character.

 THE ADDAMS FAMILY